awsdocs/iam-user-guide/doc_source/best-practices.md

 ## Remove Unnecessary Credentials<a name="remove-credentials"></a>

-Remove IAM user credentials \(that is, passwords and access keys\) that are not needed\.
-For example, an IAM user that is used for an application does not need a password \(passwords are necessary only to sign in to AWS websites\)\.
-Similarly, if a user does not and will never use access keys, there's no reason for the user to have them\.
+Remove IAM user credentials \(passwords and access keys\) that are not needed\.
+For example, if you created an IAM user for an application that does not use the console, then the IAM user does not need a password\.
+Similarly, if a user only uses the console, remove their access keys\.
 Passwords and access keys that have not been used recently might be good candidates for removal\.
-You can find unused passwords or access keys using the console, using the API, or by downloading the credentials report\.
+You can find unused passwords or access keys using the console, using the CLI or API, or by downloading the credentials report\.

 For more information about finding IAM user credentials that have not been used recently, see [Finding Unused Credentials](id_credentials_finding-unused.md)\.